522539291/resorcerer/README.md

 # resorcerer—resource sorcerer

 This is an experimental implementation, a demonstrator, for automated resource consumption management in Kubernetes.
+To learn more about the motivation, history and background of `resorcerer`, read the blog post [Container resource consumption—too important to ignore](https://medium.com/@mhausenblas/container-resource-consumption-too-important-to-ignore-7484609a3bb7).

 - [Goals and non-goals of resorcerer](#goals-and-non-goals-of-resorcerer)
 - [Setup](#setup)